jscrambler/jscrambler/packages/jscrambler-cli/README.md

 ### Using glob patterns

-> Important: You should always enclose your glob patterns in quotes, otherwise your shell might interpret them.
+> Important: You should always enclose your glob patterns in quotes, otherwise the shell will prematurely expand the glob.

 ```bash
 jscrambler -a _YOUR_ACCESS_KEY_ -s _YOUR_SECRET_KEY_ -i _YOUR_APPLICATION_ID_ -o output/ "lib/**/*.js"